alex4108/azure-bot/README.md

 * Once the authorization URL is copied, replace the permissions integer with that from the URL given above to join the public bot to your server.
 * You should now be able to visit your authorization URL and join your own bot to your Discord guild.

+## Using the bot

+Once the bot is joined, in any channel it has read access to, send a message `$help`.
+This command will enumerate all the commands the bot currently supports.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.